Guatemala Mission: The Indigenous Village

 Maximon

 We were scheduled to stay two nights in a hotel in Santiago.
 There were no sheets on the bed, merely a blanket and pillows.
-The showers had on-demand heating units in them.
-Heating units inside the shower stalls are not safe, according to my electrician husband.
+The showers had on-demand heating units.
+According to my electrician husband, heating units inside the shower stalls are unsafe.
 He claims people have died from such things.
 Donna just so happened to touch one while showering and did receive a jolt from it.
 There are apparently no building codes in Guatemala.

 Our evening activity centered around gathering people in Santiago to the main square to hear a message about forsaking Maximon, their idol of worship.
 Worshipers offer him alcohol and tobacco in supposed return for good fortune in their lives.
-There are Christians within this community we were in, but they were afraid to speak out about forsaking Maximon.
+There were Christians in this community, but they were afraid to speak out about forsaking Maximon.
 It made us slightly uneasy because the local pastors and elders would not attend or come with us but instead sent their young girls to show us around and interpret for us.

-In this section's accompanying photo, these beautiful young ladies escorted us through the city by twos to invite people to come to the meeting.
-Inviting folks was extremely challenging in that not only did we not speak very much Spanish, but Spanish is their second language.
+In this section's accompanying photo, these beautiful young ladies escorted us through the city by twos to invite people to the meeting.
+Inviting folks was challenging because we did not speak very much Spanish, and Spanish is their second language.
 Their native language is Sutwhil.
 We resorted to our made-up version of sign language.
-We had a few communication errors that resulted in about 20 minutes of hysterical laughter for all of us, the Guatemalan girls included.
+A few communication errors resulted in about 20 minutes of hysterical laughter for all of us, the Guatemalan girls included.

 Pastor Matt did a stellar job of preaching unashamedly the value of worshiping the one and only true God worthy of our praise and encouraged the people to put away their false idols and fully surrender to the King of Kings.